Lawes enforcement: Why his tackle technique reigns supreme

 Elbow hit on Toby Flood

-When Lawes makes his most fearsome hits he usually stations himself at 3rd defender out from the ruck.
+When Lawes makes his most fearsome hits he usually stations himself at the third defender out from the ruck.
 Lined up on the inside or outside shoulder of the 10 so he can accelerate towards the fly half from an angle.
 When coming from out-to-in, he is in the 10’s blind spot because they are looking at the 9.

 When he goes in-to-out, his hit is usually as the 10 turns his head to pass the ball.
 Either way, they don’t see the Chief Justice coming.